katehu/katehu.github.io/models.md

 2) create a system for a) everyone to build their own models with data and try their imagined model structures; b) for scientists to bridge statistical models and mechanical models, which can reveal and sometimes handle data issues that applied mathematicians sometimes ignore.

-Unlike some machine learning approaches, I aim to let this system help people to learn rather than machines.
-To learn what? --- the causal structures behind phenomena and the extent of the danger from various data issues.
+Unlike some machine learning approaches, I aim to let this system help people instead of machine to learn.
+To learn the causal structures behind phenomena and the extent of danger from various data issues.